MattCollins84/couch-pubsub/README.md

 ```

 # TODO
-There is some stuff I want to add, such as:
+I put this together pretty quickly and there are some things I want to add still, such as:

 * Retrieving all things published to a channel since <date>
 * Better error checking
+* Some test coverage
 * Probably more...